Helium-Labs/ArgonAuth/Documentation/Webauthn gated Account Access DD.md

 A player wants to transfer their assets out to a main wallet for long term safe keeping.

 1. Authenticate
-2. Authorize transfer request out to their wallet
+2. Authorize transfer request out to another wallet

 Sources:
 - https://www.w3.org/TR/webauthn-2